simonspa/topmassextractor/README.md

 The following flags only apply for the `diffxs` mode:

   * `cov | nocov`: enable or disable calculation of bin-to-bin correlations using the covariance matrix from unfolding.
+  * `mcstat`: Flag to explicitly exclude/ignore the statistical error on the MC sample in the chi2 calculation.
+If set, just the data statistical errors (convoluted with whatever has been used for unfolding) are taken into account.
+This should only be used to evaluate the statistical errors of systematic variations when extracting from differential cross-section, not to extract the mass or any systematic uncertainties.